16 Premier League stars you won't believe played in a World Cup

 Agustin Delgado (Ecuador)

-Most Southampton fans would struggle to recall much from Delgado’s underwhelming time at St Mary’s – but Sol Campbell might.
-He played an instrumental role in Delgado’s only standout performance for the Saints against Arsenal, hauling the Ecuadorian down as he was through on goal and receiving a red card for his troubles.
+Barring bizarre Gordon Strachan comparisons to yoghurt, most Southampton supporters would struggle to recall much from Delgado’s underwhelming time at St Mary’s – but Sol Campbell might.
+He played a key role in Delgado’s only standout showing for Saints against Arsenal, bringing the Ecuadorian down as he was through on goal and being shown a red card.

-Delgado went on to score in a 3-2 Southampton win but that was as good as it got.
-Often injured and isolated by a refusal to learn any English, Delgado surprised many Saints fans as he turned up at the 2002 World Cup... where he scored against Mexico.
-Not least manager Gordon Strachan: Delgado was supposed to be injured.
+Delgado went on to find the net in a 3-2 Southampton success, but that was as good as it got.
+Often injured and isolated by a refusal to learn any English, Delgado surprised many Saints fans as he turned up at the 2002 World Cup, even scoring against Mexico.

 Bernard Diomede (France)

-World Cup winner Diomede almost made the perfect start to life at Liverpool after arriving from Auxerre for £3m in 2002.
-Facing Sunderland on his debut, the supposedly-tricky winger appeared to have opened his account with an audacious overhead kick – but the referee and linesman had failed to spot his strike crossing the line.
-Diomede was denied his ideal beginning and it was all downhill from there.
+World Cup winner Diomede almost made the perfect start to life at Anfield after arriving from Auxerre in 2002.
+Facing Sunderland on his Liverpool debut, the winger appeared to have opened his account with a superb overhead kick – but the referee had failed to spot his strike crossing the line, and Diomede was denied his dream start.

-Injuries and poor form restricted the Frenchman to just five appearances in two years.
-It suddenly seemed astonishing, in retrospect, that Diomede had played eight times for France in the space of a single year – including three games at the 1998 World Cup.
+Injuries and poor form restricted the Frenchman to just five outings in two years.
+It seems astonishing, in retrospect, that Diomede had played three games for France in their triumphant World Cup campaign in 1998.

-Andersson was signed from Milan by Kenny Dalglish as a replacement for cult hero Tino Asprilla, but Newcastle fans didn’t take to the Swede.
-He pitched up for an ineffective Premier League debut against Aston Villa, and the attacker – resplendent with his long, flowing locks – earned the nickname 'Pamela' among the Toon faithful.
+Comfortably the worst signing of Damien Comolli’s three-year spell in charge of recruitment at Spurs, Gilberto arrived from Hertha Berlin at the start of 2008 and wasted little time in making a poor impression.
+The left-back made just six starts and three substitute appearances for Spurs and was taken off at half-time on three separate occasions.

-It took Andersson nine games to score his first goal for the club, and though he added three more that season, he returned to Sweden with AIK after a year in the north-east.
-Fast-forward to 2002 and Andersson’s AIK form earned him a call-up to Sweden’s World Cup squad, where he featured as a substitute in four games – including an ineffectual cameo against England.
+Brazil manager Carlos Alberto Parreira clearly saw something in him, though: he included Gilberto in his travelling party for the 2006 World Cup in Germany, where the defender played twice and even scored – the fourth against Japan after the Selecao had already wrapped up qualification for the knockout rounds.

 Jean Makoun (Cameroon)